 What is Intensive Outpatient Rehab Like?

-Intensive Outpatient drug treatment involves day and night sessions which occur over the course of weeks and up to months, with varying hours based on the recovery program.
-Many IOP facilities will require regular attendance of at least three sessions a week, with the possibility of assigning treatment specialists to patients as necessary.
-Though sometimes court ordered, most Outpatient programs are completed on a voluntary basis.
+Intensive Outpatient drug treatment involves day and night sessions that occur for weeks and up to months, with varying hours based on the recovery program.
+Many IOP facilities will require the regular attendance of at least three sessions a week, with the possibility of assigning treatment specialists to patients as necessary.

 How Long is IOP?